3dgeo-heidelberg/4DGeo/docs/Application.md

 #### Observation Slider
 Other than the date range module that takes care of a broad selection, the observation slider lets you define a more detailed selection.
 All the observations that fall into your chosen date range are shown on the slider.
 You have the option to then choose between the <i>Single</i> and <i>Range</i> mode:

 - Single: Only one observation is selected at a time.
-(XXX add example, e.g., usefull if you are interested in the number of objects at a selected point in time such as bees at a certain time)
+This can be usefull if you are interested in the number and attributes of objects at this specific point in time such as bees at a certain time for example.
 - Range: You can specify a start- and end-observation.
-(XXX add example, e.g., usefull if you are interested in all objects detected within a time frame such as rockfalls within a month)
+For example if you are interested in visualising all objects detected within a time fram such as rockfalls within a given month, this can be used.

 ![](Slider.png)